Skip to main content

 The FCIB Credit and Collections Survey is now open.
 It covers Brazil, New Zealand, Singapore and Turkey.
 You will earn ICEU/participation credit for your input.
 Be sure to share the link with your credit and collections network.

-Kendall Payton is an editorial associate at NACM National.
+Kendall Payton is a social media manager at NACM National.
 As a writer who covers all things in B2B trade credit, her eNews stories and Business Credit magazine articles are crafted to keep B2B credit professionals abreast of industry trends.
 When she’s not in writer mode, she’s hosting the Extra Credit podcast or leading NACM’s Credit Thought Leaders forum—a platform for credit leaders to network and discuss challenges and solutions.
 Though writing and podcasting have become her strong suits, Kendall loves to edit and create video content in her free time.

 More Coverage